Jhou23/Data-Engineering/1-Data-Modeling/Readme.md

 With this structured database we can extract several insightful informations from the way our users listens to their musics.
 Learning from its habits through hidden patterns inside this large quantity of data.

-Right down below you can read some instructions on how to create this database and then how to understand how this database was structured.

 ## Running the ETL

-First you should create the PostgreSQL database structure, by doing:
+First I create the PostgreSQL database structure, by doing:

 ```
 python create_tables.py